Muhammedabdelhey/E_CommerceAPI/README.md

 - **Queries**: Read data.

 This enhances scalability and performance by optimizing write and read operations separately.

+### JWT Authentication and Authorization
+The API includes **JWT-based authentication** for secure access control, with features such as:
+- **JWT Token Service**: Handles user authentication, generating access and refresh tokens during sign-in and sign-up.
+- **Refresh Tokens**: Allows users to request new access tokens when the previous one expires.

 ### FluentValidation
 Validation logic is handled through **FluentValidation** for a clean and maintainable approach.
 Validators are centralized and used in the **Validation Behavior** to validate commands and queries before they are processed.